jendap/multiplatform-swt/readme.md

   that will be.
 * It would be nice to use p2 repository resolver without tycho and osgi.
 The question is whether it's possible.
+* It would be nice to use maven extension for platform variables instead of the many profiles one has to copy.
+See https://github.com/trustin/os-maven-plugin.
+But we would have to rename the jar files first or modify the plugin so that strings would match the swt naming (osx => macosx, x86_32 => x86 and windows => win32).

 #### Building platform dependent stuff